Buying Property in Turkey Faqs

 You may also be qualified for the Turkish Citizenship, if you meet the minimum requirements and your funds are clean, available, etc.

 Please use this link to guidance from the Turkish Ministry for Foreign Affairs:

 For a list of countries whose citizens can easily purchase land & property in Turkey please click HERE

 Yes.
-Mortages are available, please see our Financing the Property section.
+Mortgages are available, please see our Financing the Property section.
+So, how can I get mortgage in Turkey?
 We can help you with all aspects of your application from choosing your bank to translations.